 -

-Defending Foundations for International Relations Theory (Fred Chernoff, 2009)
+Chernoff 2009_Defending Foundations for International Relations Theory

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.